lab101/LineDancer/README.md

 - **space** to grab the page.
 - **f** to toggle fullscreen.
 - **s** to save program settings to settings.json.
+- **1** to toggle mouse on and off and disabling the wacom if connected.

 Features: